rococode/vreddit-dl/README.md

 ## vreddit-dl

-Downloads v.reddit.it videos as mp4s.
+Downloads v.redd.it videos as mp4s.

 `vdl` file is an executable Python 2 script that can be copied right into your path.